donkeyanaphora/calc_review/README.md

 |   14 | Jan 19–25    | **Lec 37 — Taylor Series**                          | **Text 14.4** to p.
 498 (bottom); **14.3** to p.
 490 (top) & examples 1–5; **skip** remainder (R_n(x))                                                          | Build/apply Taylor polynomials (short set)                         | Linearization intuition ↔ tangent planes                          |

 ---

-### Notes

-* “**Notes C/X/G/F**” etc. are the short MIT handouts referenced in the 18.01 materials.
-* Keep sessions short and consistent.
-If a week feels light/heavy, just bump a few Stewart problems to the next week.
-* Optional: in the last two weeks, skim **Stewart Ch.
-10.1–10.3** (vectors, dot/cross, lines/planes) so day-one of Calc 3 is a breeze.

-If you want, I can drop this Markdown into your canvas or export a pretty PDF.